alphagov/government-service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 ---

+## 1. Check whether your service is going to be on GOV.UK

 A service is ‘on GOV.UK’ if it’s available at www.gov.uk/myservice, myservice.service.gov.uk or myblog.blog.gov.uk.

 If your service isn’t on GOV.UK you can still follow this guidance, but your site shouldn’t identify as being part of GOV.UK and should not use the crown or the GOV.UK logotype in the header.